mike-poulos/ai-security-skills/README.md

 # Windval Security Skills

-AI skill files for cybersecurity advisory engagements, built and maintained by Mike Poulos, Senior Technical Advisor — Cybersecurity at Windval Technology Solutions.
+AI skill files for cybersecurity advisory engagements, built and maintained by Mike Poulos, Executive  Advisor, Cybersecurity at Windval Technology Solutions.

 ## What Are Skill Files?